 Velika Kapela.
 This part is something special.
 You’re just a little ride away from the coast and even closer to the mountains.
 In between there are hills, forests and small villages.
-The wind blows and the sun is shining.
-Leafs are falling from the trees and the days are getting shorter.
+The wind blows, the sun is shining.
+Leaves are falling from the trees and the days are getting shorter.
 People work on the land or in the wood-industry.
 Nothing reminds you of the coast tourism, except the views on the sea.

 I am on my way to Samarske Stijene.
 The hiking path still needs too much work to call it a trail.
 I am too tired to fight my way through it, so I stick to the road.
 I won’t complain, it’s lovely out here.
 A different approach, but still an adventure.

 Not knowing what the day will bring, what the road will bring.
 But one thing I know for sure, I love the “less developed area’s.
 The in between area’s which many people not consider worthy enough to visit.
 A piece of land you pass through, a piece of land that connects one place to the other.
 I like the people who live here, they are anything but fancy or hip.
 It’s not about money or achievements.
 They look at me, don’t understand what I’m doing, but they see me.

 In between stage

 This in between stage, this part of Croatia is something special for me.
 It reminds me of previous journeys and my first time in Croatia a few years ago.
 I cycled from Istria up north.
 Land inwards.
 The people I met, the road I cycled and the feeling of the area, in a way it has the same atmosphere.
 A similar vibe.
 I’m glad to be here.

 From Velebit to Gorski Kotar, another day on the road.
 Hiking, hitch-hiking and hiking again.
 In Breze a truck-driver takes me to Stalak, a place in the middle of the forest.
 Now it’s forest for the next few hours.
 Forest everywhere.
 Good smelling trees.
 Old trees, big trees.
 All I see are trees, trees, trees.